 An MBA Will Earn You a Title Bump

 Doesn’t it sound nice to have that MBA title in your name?
 Well, getting an online MBA earns you that by default.

 With an MBA title to your name, you earn more respect as an expert in your field.
 In IT, you’ll be thought of as a tech guru and business professional even without proving it first.

 When you’re regarded as an expert in your field, you have more access to opportunities.
 It’s easier to get a promotion to a senior role since it’s apparent you can handle more responsibility.

 An MBA Will Increase your Income

-Information technology managers with MBAs earn more than those without.
+Information technology managers with MBA’s earn more those without.
 An MBA increases your likelihood of getting a promotion to a senior role (such as business administration) which comes with a higher salary and benefits.
 Likewise, there are firms that offer their staff a pay increase if they obtain an MBA.